 - If one or both of you resided in a nursing home, you should each complete a separate Benefit Access Application.

-If you and your spouse were permanently separated on December 31 of last year and are living at different addresses, you may each complete separate Benefit Access Application, but may be required to prove that you are not living together by sending us legal separation papers or a utility bill for each, indicating separate addresses.
+- If you and your spouse were permanently separated on December 31 of last year and are living at different addresses, you may each complete a separate Benefit Access Application, but may be required to prove that you are not living together by sending us legal separation papers or a utility bill for each, indicating separate addresses.

-What if I share my home with someone other than my spouse or any Qualified Additional Resident?
+What if I share my home with someone other than my spouse or a Qualified Additional Resident?

 A person who lives with you (other than your spouse or Qualified Additional Resident) may apply on a separate Benefit Access Application, if he or she meets the requirements listed above.